-Payments will generally be made on a reimbursement basis for Recipient expenditures, i.e., after the Recipient has incurred the cost for a service, product, supplies, or other approved budget item.
+Payments for all allowable project expenditures except advance funds for incentives will be made on a cost reimbursement basis, i.e., after the Recipient has incurred the cost for a service, product, supplies, or other approved budget item.
 No reimbursement for food or beverages shall be made other than allowable per diem charges.

 Funds in this Agreement have a limited period in which they must be expended.
-All Recipient expenditures must occur within the approved term of this Agreement.
+All Recipient expenditures must be incurred within the approved term of this Agreement.

-b.
+d.
 Documentation

 All payment requests must be submitted using a completed Payment Request form.
-This form must be accompanied by an itemized list of all charges and copies of all receipts or invoices necessary to document these charges for both Energy Commission and match share, including backup documentation for actual expenditures, such as time cards, vendor invoices, and proof of payment.
-Any payment request that is submitted without the itemization will not be authorized.
+This form must be accompanied by an itemized list of all charges and copies of all proper supporting documentation, such as receipts or invoices necessary to document these charges for both Energy Commission and match share, including backup documentation for actual expenditures, such as time cards, vendor invoices, and proof of payment.
+Any payment request that is submitted without the itemization or the proper supporting documentation will not be authorized for reimbursement.
 If the itemization or documentation is incomplete, inadequate, or inaccurate, the CAM will inform the Recipient via a Dispute Notification Form (Std.
 209) and hold the invoice until all required information is received or corrected.
 Any penalties imposed on the Recipient by a subcontractor because of delays in payment will be paid by the Recipient.

-Any documentation in foreign currency must be converted to dollars, and the conversion rate must be included in your itemization.
+Any documentation in foreign currency must be converted to dollars, and the conversion rate must be included in the itemization.

-c.
+e.
 Certification